BGforgeNet/handle-charsets/README.md

 ## Handle charsets

 This is a static alternative for WeiDU `HANDLE_CHARSETS` function.
-Static means that rather than converting tra files at install time on user machine, this action will generate and commit them into mod repository.
+Static means that rather than converting tra files at install time on user machine, this action will generate and (optionally) commit them into mod repository.
 It has similar options, but there are differences.

 - [Action usage](#action-usage)
 - [Options](#options)